-A statement prepared within the Trinidad and Tobago Fire Service containing policy directions for the drafting of legislation.
+Not applicable.
+Section 9 (1) (j) A statement prepared within the Trinidad and Tobago Fire Service containing policy directions for the drafting of legislation.

-report of a test carried out within the Trinidad and Tobago Fire Service on a product for the purpose of purchasing equipment.
+Section 9 (1) (k) A report of a test carried out within the Trinidad and Tobago Fire Service on a product for the purpose of purchasing equipment.

-environmental impact statement prepared within the Trinidad and Tobago Fire Service.
+An environmental impact statement prepared within the Trinidad and Tobago Fire Service.